elucidator0409/DSP_repo/README.md

 v# Movie recommendation website using content-based filtering with NLP and text embedding

-> This project is a result of the course ... done by Tran Quoc Khanh
+> This project is a result of the course "Digital Systems Project" done by Tran Quoc Khanh

-## Deployment link

-- ?

 ## Set up to run locally